rootslab/train/Readme.md

 /*
  * Push one or multiple objects into the queue. it uses
  * the same signature as Array#push.
- * It returns the current number of items in the queue.
+ * It returns the current number of items.
  */
 Train#push( [ Object obj1 [, Object obj2 .. ] ] ) : Number